 Research on the SARS-CoV-2 virus, which causes the current outbreak of COVID-19, is a global endeavour.
 Several facilities within our collaboration have started research on SARS-CoV-2 virus and opened calls for rapid access to dedicated beamtime.
-First results have been achieved: the SARS-CoV-2 viral main protease structure has been determined at BESSY II.
-The protease represents a critical target for therapy, and the results of the measurement can offer a new basis for further development of specific antiviral treatments.
-Read more here.
+Find them here!

 A list of publications on SARS-CoV-2 by LEAPS members and other synchrotron and FEL facilities around the globe can be found at lightsources.org.
 This list is updated on a daily basis.
 Lightsources.org is the result of the collaboration between communicators from light source facilities around the world.

-Scientists can apply for rapid access at the following facilities (only member facilities of LEAPS are mentioned).
+Scientists can apply for rapid access at the following facilities (only member facilities of LEAPS are mentioned here).
 Please find current information about the facilities at their own websites through Consortium in our top menu.

 MAX IV Laboratory in Sweden provides rapid access: